rust-lang/rust-forge/src/governance/project-groups.md

 ### Announcement

 A group that is considering archival should first figure out what should happen to any crates, repositories, or projects that they started.
-In general these projects should be migrated to other groups or individuals, or archived if there is there isn't any suitable candidate for maintaining the project.
+In general these projects should be migrated to other groups or individuals, or archived if there isn't any suitable candidate for maintaining the project.

 Once that has been resolved the group should write an announcement of their archival along with any relevant details about the migration and/or archival of projects.

 ### Retrospective

 While this RFC attempts to address some of the current organisational problems within the organisation, the author doesn't believe will be a panacea to those problems or that we won't encounter new problems in the future.
-As part of that, the RFC introduce having retrospectives with the groups once significant time has past or the group has been finished it's project.
+As part of that, the RFC introduce having retrospectives with the groups once significant time has past or the group has finished its project.

 This would involve a discussion between the members of the group, and ideally their parent team and the Governance working group.
 The retrospective should produce a public blog post on the Inside Rust blog, however any feedback a member has that they would want to keep private would be omitted.